ironthree/fedora-rs/README.md

 It is intended to provide functionality similar to the [`fedora`][fedora.py] Python package, but for Rust.

-Refer to on [docs.rs] for a complete description of the functionality of this crate.
+Refer to the docs on [docs.rs] for a complete description of the functionality of this crate.

 [docs.rs]: https://docs.rs/fedora
 [fedora.py]: https://github.com/fedora-infra/python-fedora